 SECTION 3.
-ROLE OF OFFICERS: The Officers of the Association shall be the President, President-Elect, Treasurer, and Secretary.
+ROLE OF OFFICERS: The Officers of the Association shall be the President, President-Elect, Treasurer, Secretary, and Equity Officer.
 The Officers shall be responsible for the annual evaluation of the Chief Staff Officer with input from the Board.
 The duties of the Officers shall be consistent with those currently in place as decided on by the Board of Directors and maintained in the public records of the Association.

 SECTION 4.
 COMPOSITION: The Board of Directors shall comprise the Officers and other Directors elected by the members or appointed by the sitting or in-coming President, with not more than 50 percent appointed.
 The Chief Staff Officer shall serve as an ex-officio and non-voting member of the Board of Directors.

 SECTION 5.
 STAFF: The Chief Staff Officer functions as the chief staff representative of the Association and is responsible for the overall direction, implementation, and supervision of the business and programmatic affairs of the Association and its headquarters in accordance with the purpose and policies formulated by the Board.